Can you be successful with SEO without building backlinks?

-The short answer to that is yes; you can do SEO without any help from backlinks, and yes; you can get results as well.
+The short answer is YES; you can do SEO without any help from backlinks and get great results.

-While they do help, they are not a MUST, especially if you are trying to rank for not-so-competitive keywords – which is what you should be doing anyway.
+While they do help, they are not a MUST, especially if you are trying to rank for low-competitive keywords – which is what you should be doing.